protonemedia/laravel-api-health/README.md

 * You can fetch the status of checkers in your code
 * It can print the status of the checkers in the console
 * Customize notifications per checker (optionally)
+* Ability to fake the ApiHealth facade to test your app

 ## Installation